 Some research suggests that the risk of TTS is higher in women.
 Is this true?

 Dr. Siegart: The risk of developing TTS following the J&J vaccine is seven per two-million in women less than 50 years old.
 That is still exceedingly low, and according to the CDC, the risk vs. benefit still weighs in favor of receiving the vaccine.
 That being said, women under 50 years of age should be aware of the increased incidence compared to other population groups, and may wish to take either the Pfizer or Moderna vaccine if available given that neither of them have reported occurrence of TTS.
 In general, if only the Johnson & Johnson vaccine is available it is still far less risky to take the vaccine than to acquire COVID-19.
 Those who develop COVID-19 and are hospitalized have a 20% incidence of clots.
 Travelers should discuss all concerns with their physicians prior to receiving any vaccine.

 Are there any vaccines that are more effective than others?

 Dr. Siegart: The J&J, Moderna, and Pfizer vaccines are all highly effective.
 Keep in mind that their efficacies were determined in their respective studies.
 There has been no study comparing them against each other.
 The calculated efficacy can be related to factors other than effectiveness, including differences in the trial populations and locations, timing of the trials during the pandemic, and study design itself.

 The key takeaway I wish to emphasize is that the vaccines are not expected to prevent all COVID-19 infections.
 Rather, their purpose is to prevent severe COVID-19 illness and COVID-19 death.
-All of the vaccines are still significantly effective to this end, and this includes the current variants.
+All of the vaccines are still very effective to this end, and this includes the current widespread variants.
+Effectiveness against the emerging omicron variant remains to be determined.

 Can pregnant women safely receive COVID-19 vaccination?